 L’Atelier is one of Africa’s most prestigious art competitions.
 It rewards young visual artists aged 21 to 35 with the opportunity to develop their talents abroad.
 A look through the list of previous winners will testify to this.

-Application Deadline: 27th April 2018 at 16:00 (CAT).
+Application Deadline: 31st May 2023 at 16:00 (CAT)

 About the Award: Building on the platform created over the past two years, the competition is continuing to expand across Africa, opening in a number of countries, where Barclays Africa has a presence.